Get started

 To share an exit node, use the following sequence:

-1. Advertise the device as an exit node.
+1. Advertise the machine as an exit node.

 2. If you are not using autoApprovers, allow the exit node from the admin console.

-3. Share the node per the instructions above, allowing the recipient to use it as an exit node.
-Ensure the Let the recipient use this machine as an exit node option is checked.
+3. Share the machine per the instructions above, allowing the recipient to use it as an exit node.
+Ensure the Allow use as an exit node option is checked.

-If a user is deleted, the shared nodes they manage will be deleted.
-If a user is suspended, the shared nodes they manage will not be able to connect to other devices.
+If a user is deleted, the shared machines they manage will be deleted.
+If a user is suspended, the shared machines they manage will not be able to connect to other machines.

-Every time you share a node with a unique user and they accept the invitation, we’ll increase the device limit on both your accounts by two.
-This is valid for every unique domain that accepts a node shared by you.
-The rewards are applied automatically when the invitation is accepted, and will be reflected in your device limits on the Billing page of the admin console
+Every time you share a machine with a unique user, and they accept the invitation, Tailscale increases the device limit on both accounts by two.
+This applies to every unique domain that accepts a machine you shared.
+The rewards apply automatically when a user accepts an invitation, and the increased device limit shows on device limits on the Billing page of the admin console.

 Troubleshooting

-I can see a device that was shared with me, but I can’t connect to it.
+If you can see that a machine that was shared with you, but you can't connect to it:

-• If you’re trying to access the device by machine name (and not 100.x.y.z address), ensure you have MagicDNS enabled.
-MagicDNS must be manually enabled from the DNS page.
+• If you're trying to access the machine by machine name (and not 100.x.y.z address), ensure you have MagicDNS enabled.
+You can enable MagicDNS from the DNS page of the admin console.

 • Review your tailnet's ACLs to see if you have any rules that might disallow access.
 If you don't, it's possible the tailnet that shared it with you is restricting the traffic.
 Ask them to review their ACLs too.